Voepass Flight 2283: Preliminary report

 The Brazilian Air Force said that the final report would be released as soon as possible.
 In parallel with CENIPA's final report, the National Institute of Criminalistics of the Federal Police of Brazil will produce an Aeronautical Accident Report.

+Final report

+The CENIPA final investigation report into the Voepass Flight 2283 crash concludes that a severe buildup of ice, critical pilot errors, systemic maintenance failures and a flawed safety culture combined to cause the accident.
+Brazil's Center for Investigation and Prevention of Aeronautical Accidents (CENIPA) identified 19 distinct contributing factors rather than a single isolated cause for the crash that killed all 62 people on board: